 In addition to the federal estate tax, Washington State charges its own estate tax.
 It also holds the fairly rare distinction of being a “community property” state, combining nearly all assets of anyone who’s married or in a domestic partnership.
-To learn more about these rules and the many other nuances of Washington inheritance laws, keep reading below.
-And if after browsing this information you will want added professional guidance to navigate the ins and outs of estate taxes, the SmartAsset matching tool will pair your with local financial advisors.
+So if you live in Washington, it’s incredibly important that you understand these rules and the many other nuances of the state’s inheritance laws.
+For professional help managing your Washington estate and inheritance plans, consider finding a financial advisor with SmartAsset’s free matching tool.

 Does Washington Have an Inheritance Tax or Estate Tax?